Trump Seeks to Scale Back Environmental Reviews for Projects

 “Americans are crying out for leadership to confront racist violence and stop the spread of a deadly pandemic.
 This administration is not only ignoring those cries — but piling on the burden.
 We will not let this stand," said Gina McCarthy of the Natural Resources Defense Council.

-Separately Thursday, the Environmental Protection Agency formally proposed overhauling how the agency evaluates future new rules on air pollutants, a move critics say will make it tougher to enact limits on dangerous and climate-changing emissions in the future.
+“”By using the coronavirus pandemic to justify fast-tracking potentially wasteful, dangerous or destructive infrastructure programs, the president has proven once again his utter contempt for our laws, for the health of our communities and for the future of our children," Democratic House Speaker Nancy Pelosi said.

-The proposal –- now going up for the legally required public comment period before any adoption -– would require cost-benefit analyses for every major new regulation under the Clean Air Act.
+The separate EPA proposal –- now going up for the legally required public comment period before any adoption -– would require cost-benefit analyses for every major new regulation under the Clean Air Act.

 It would also tighten consideration, in weighing any new pollutant limits, of broader benefits to clean air that would come from regulating the primary targeted pollutant.
 The Trump administration already has used that tighter standard to undermine an Obama-era act that cut emissions of not only mercury but other health threats from coal-fired power plants.